UOdsci/dsci345/pages/policies.md

 To get help by phone, a student can also call either the UO's 24-hour hotline at 541-346-7244 (SAFE), or the non-confidential Title IX Coordinator at 541-346-8136.
 From the SAFE website, students may also connect to Callisto, a confidential, third-party reporting site that is not a part of the university.

-Students experiencing any other form of discrimination or harassment can find information at [respect.uoregon.edu](https://respect.uoregon.edu) or [aaeo.uoregon.edu](https://aaeo.uoregon.edu) or contact the non-confidential AAEO office at 541-346-3123 or the Dean of Students Office at 541-346-3216 for help.
+Students experiencing any other form of discrimination or harassment can find information at [aaeo.uoregon.edu](https://aaeo.uoregon.edu) or contact the non-confidential AAEO office at 541-346-3123 or the Dean of Students Office at 541-346-3216 for help.
 As UO policy has different reporting requirements based on the nature of the reported harassment or discrimination, additional information about reporting requirements for discrimination or harassment unrelated to sexual assault, relationship violence, sex or gender based bullying, stalking, and/or sexual harassment is available in the [Employee Responsibilities section](https://investigations.uoregon.edu/employee-responsibilities#employee-obligations) of the Office of Investigations and Civil Rights Compliance website.